SwargaInfy/Test/test.md

-I need to say something like, On the home page, click the "Create/Register VM"AEM doesn't seem to handle the escape character well
+I need to say something like, On the home page, click the Create/Register VM AEM doesn't seem to handle the escape character well